COVID-19 Resources: Income, Employment, and Financial Assistance

 Unemployment and Sick Leave

 More Questions?
-Dept of Unemployment Assistance has “town halls” online to answer questions to answer all UI questions through the Mass.gov website
+Dept of Unemployment Assistance has “town halls” online to answer questions to answer all UI questions through the Mass.gov website.
+You can also contact the department through this online form.

 Assistance in applying for unemployment (first try the online form).
 If you have trouble, contact Suzi at WATCH by leaving a message at 781-891-6689 ext.
 200 and you will get a return call.